-The deferred inflows of resources for the University decreased \$0.5 million in both FY 2017 and FY 2016.
-The deferred inflow of resources from the service concession arrangement with the food service provider (Sodexo) decreased \$0.2 million in both FY 2017 and FY 2016.
+The deferred inflows of resources for the University increased \$7.8 million in FY 2018 and decreased \$0.5 million in FY 2017.

+- There was a new deferred inflow in FY 2018 related to Other Post Retirement Benefits as required by GASB 75 (Note 11).
+This deferred inflow was \$7.0 million in FY 2018. - The deferred inflow of resources from the service concession arrangement with the food service provider (Sodexo) decreased \$0.2 million in both FY 2018 and FY 2017.
 Capital improvements paid for by Sodexo are being amortized over the life of the contract.
-See Note 20 for more information on the University's service concession arrangements.
-The deferred inflow related to the Teachers Retirement System pension plan decreased \$0.3 million in both FY 2017 and FY 2016.
-This item was new in FY 2015 due to changes required by the implementation of GASB 68 (Note 14).
+See Note 20 for more information on the University's service concession arrangements. - There was a new deferred inflow of resources from the service concession arrangement with the bookstore provider (Follett).
+Capital improvements paid for by Follett are being amortized over the life of the contract.
+This deferred inflow was \$0.3 million in FY 2018. - The deferred inflow related to the Teachers Retirement System pension plan increased \$0.7 million in FY 2018 and decreased \$0.3 million in FY 2017.